DBRE starts from self-proclaimed

 This year, I was in charge of upgrading Ameba's Aurora MySQL.
 Details are summarized in the following blog, so please take a look.

-In order to share the knowledge gained from this upgrade with the rest of the organization, we created a Slack channel within the CyberAgent group where people can ask questions about Aurora.
+In order to share the knowledge gained from this upgrade with the organization, we created a Slack channel within the CyberAgent Group where people can ask questions about Aurora.

-I also posted articles about my newly acquired knowledge on the SRG Portal Blog, and have written more than 15 blog posts in the past year.
-Some of my articles have been included in the Hot Entries section of Hatena Bookmark, attracting the attention of many people both inside and outside the company.
+I also posted articles about my newly gained knowledge on the SRG Portal Blog, and have written over 15 blog posts over the past year.
+Some of the articles have even been included in Hatena Bookmark's Hot Entries, drawing the attention of many people both inside and outside the company.
 I hope that I have been able to contribute, even if only a little, to improving the reliability of the database.

-Improving development productivity with automatic documentation of MySQL environments
+Improved development productivity with automated documentation of MySQL environments

-Ameba adopts a microservices architecture and has a large number of microservices.
+Ameba uses a microservices architecture and has a large number of microservices.

 As a result, there are many MySQL clusters in operation, and the issue is that information about these clusters is not comprehensively documented.

-Furthermore, even if documentation was available, it was often not updated and was out of date, which caused problems such as the time it took for new developers to onboard and catch up on new feature development.
+Furthermore, even if documentation was available, it was often not updated and sometimes out of date, which caused problems such as the time it took to onboard new developers and catch up on new feature development.

-Therefore, we have created an environment that automatically updates table information and ER diagrams of a running MySQL cluster.
+Therefore, we have created an environment that automatically updates table information and ER diagrams for running MySQL clusters.

-The tbls config (yaml) files are managed on github, and the Aurora MySQL password is obtained from SecretsManager.
+The tbls config (yaml) file is managed on github, and the Aurora MySQL password is obtained from SecretsManager.

 The generated html file is uploaded to S3 and users can access it via CloudFront.

 A rough diagram of the configuration looks like this.
-Although it is not shown in the diagram, OIDC authentication is performed in CloudFront to limit which developers can access the site.
+Although it's not shown in the diagram, OIDC authentication is performed using CloudFront, which limits the developers who can access the service.

-By running this daily, we can now automatically ensure that our documents always have the most up-to-date data.
+By running this daily, you can now automatically access the latest data as documents.

 Conclusion

-It's been a year since I started working as a self-proclaimed DBRE, and I think I'm seeing results, albeit slowly.
+It's been a year since I started working as a self-proclaimed DBRE, and I think I've started to see results, albeit slowly.

-There are many things I want to work on next year as well, so I would like to continue working on improving the reliability of our database and development productivity one step at a time!
+There are many things I want to work on next year, so I would like to continue working on improving database reliability and development productivity step by step!